peter/env-config-2/README.md

 # env-config-2: Node.js Package to Handle Environment Variables and Config

+## Introduction

+This package exposes a single function `generateEnvConfig(options = {})` that returns a config object based on:

+* Environment variables
+* Variables in an optional `.env` file (parsed by the [dotenv package](https://www.npmjs.com/package/dotenv))
+* Default variables provided in code in `options.envDefaults`

+The `generateEnvConfig` function will type cast values if the corresponding key is present in `options.envDefaults` or in `options.exampleValues` and if the value is a `boolean`, a `number`, an `array`, or an `object` (object literal).
+If the value is an `array` or an `object` then the environment value will be parsed as JSON.
+If type casting fails because the environment value is invalid then an error will be thrown.

+You can use `options.requiredKeys` to assert that certain keys must have a value, i.e. typically that they must be provided in the environment.
+If one of those keys is missing then `generateEnvConfig` will throw an error.
+You can customize the definition of missing via `options.isMissing` (the default definition is that null/undefined/empty means missing).

+## Rationale

 The goals of this package are:

-* To adhere to the Twelve Factor App principle of allowing config to be specified via environment variables so that we can have complete control over it for each environment that we may need (development, staging, production etc.)
+* To adhere to the Twelve Factor App principle of allowing configuration to be specified via environment variables so that we can have complete control over configuration for each environment that we may need (development, staging, production etc.)
-* To support setting config variables with environment variables so that we can avoid having sensitive information such as passwords in the source code
+* To support setting config variables via environment variables so that we can avoid having sensitive information such as passwords in the source code
-* To be able to have convenient non-sensitive config defaults in the source code for the development environment to avoid the developer having to set a bunch of environment variables just to run the application in development
+* To be able to have convenient non-sensitive config defaults in the source code for the development environment to avoid the developer having to set a number of environment variables to be able to run the application in development
 * To support a .env file that is not under version control where developers can conveniently override config settings on a case-by-case basis in development
-* To offer some type casting support for environment variable values (which are always strings).
-Currently boolean, integer, and float are supported.
+* To offer basic type casting support for environment variable values (which are always strings).

 ## Installation